-The musical authority and dramatic speaker, Havrah Hubbard, assisted by Edgar Bowman at the piano, gave the "operalogue" founded on the opera "Mona Lisa," of Max Schilling, the German composer, the libretta of which was written by a Viennese poet.
-In introducing Mr. Hubbard, Mrs. E. M. Guyon said: "Mr. Hubbard is one of the American geniuses who have arrived," and the members of the club agreed with her as Mr. Hubbard progressed through the prologue, acts one and two and the epilogue of this powerful and moving opera of the reincarnation of the Mona Lisa of Leonardo da Vinci's great portrait.
-Now every member wants to hear Bertha Kemp and others with her sing the opera at the Metropolitan for the first time in Feb-Mr. Hubbard's dramatic power, the modulation of his voice and his intelligent interpretation were thoroughly
+The musical authority and dramatic speaker, Havrah Hubbard, assisted by Edgar Bowman at the piano, gave "operalogue" founded on the opera "Mona Lisa," of Mona Lisa, "of Mona Lisa, "of Mona Lisa," of Mona Lisa, "of Mona Lisa, "of Mona Lisa," of Mona Lisa, "of Mona Lisa, "of Mona Lisa," of Mona Lisa, "of Mona Lisa, "of Mona Lisa," of Mona Lisa, "of Mona Lisa, "of Mona Lisa," of Mona Lisa, "of Mona Lisa, "of Mona Lisa," of Mona Lisa, "of Mona Lisa, Schilling, the German composer, the libretta of which was written by a Viennese poet.
+In introducing Mr. Hubbard, Mrs. E. M. Guyon said: "Mr. Hubbard is one of the American geniuses who have arrived," and the members of the club agreed with her as Mr. Hubbard progressed through the prologue acts one and the apilogue of this power. the prologue, acts one and two and the epilogue of this powthe prologue, acts one and two and the ephogue of this powerful and moving opera of the reincarnation of the Mona Lisa of Leonardo da Vinci's great portrait.
+Now every member wants to hear Bertha Kemp and others with her sing the opera at the Metropolitan for the first time in February.
+Mr. Hubbard's dramatic power, the modulation of his voice and his intelligent interpretation were thoroughly enjoyed. enjoyed.

 Mrs. Virgil W. Miller reported for the civic committee in its various departments.
-The food stores have received letters of praise and blame according to their deserts. made a plea for keeping the station platform clean.
+The food stores have received letters of praise and blame according to their deserts.
+She made a plea for keeping the station platform clean.

-The club voted \$25 for the philanthropic committee with which to buy gingham to make bibs and aprons for the which to buy gingham to make bibs and aprovide the children of the Jamaica Day Nursery.
+The club voted \$25 for the philanthropic committee with which to buy gingham to make bibs and aprons for the children of the Jamaca Day Nursery.
 Mrs. Augustine J. Wilson, chairman of the chapter, made a plea for more members of the Jamaica Day Nursery-fifteen women of Forest Hills are already contributing and more would be welcome.
 Vernon Kellogg, the scholarship boy of the club attending Newtown High School, will receive the first installment of his \$100 on Dec.
 22. The \$13 anonymous gift was used to buy him a suit of clothes.
 There will be no meeting of the philanthropic chapter in December.
-The next meeting or the philanthropic chapter in December.
 The next meeting will be held the third Wednesday of January at Mrs. Wilson's home, 80 Ascan Avenue.